Digestible Indispensable Amino Acid Score

 Digestible Indispensable Amino Acid Score (DIAAS) is a protein quality method proposed in March 2013 by the Food and Agriculture Organization to replace the current protein ranking standard, the Protein Digestibility Corrected Amino Acid Score (PDCAAS).

-The DIAAS accounts for amino acid digestibility at the end of the small intestine, providing a more accurate measure of the amounts of amino acids absorbed by the body and the protein’s contribution to human amino acid and nitrogen requirements.
-This is in contrast to the PDCAAS, which is based on an estimate of digestibility over the total digestive tract.
-Values stated using this method generally overestimate the amount of amino acids absorbed.
+The DIAAS accounts for amino acid digestibility at the end of the small intestine (= the end of ileum, the last section of the small intestine), providing a more accurate measure of the amounts of amino acids absorbed by the body and the protein's contribution to human amino acid and nitrogen requirements.
+This is in contrast to the PDCAAS, which is based on an estimate of total protein digestibility over the total digestive tract.
+Values stated using PDCAAS generally overestimate the amount of amino acids absorbed.

+Calculation

+As noted before, DIAAS considers the digestibility of individual essential amino acids (EAAs).
+The amounts of each amino acid in the test food and in the digested mixture at the end of the small intestine is subtracted to give the absorbed amount of each EAA a_{i}.
+The value is divided by the total amount of protein in the test food to give the milligrams of each EAA absorbed for each gram of the protein A_{i}.
+One then looks up the desired reference pattern, which gives the amount of an EAA in 1 gram of the "reference protein" R_{i}.
+For each EAA, the "reference ratio" A_{i}/R_{i} is calculated.
+The final DIAAS is 100% times the lowest reference ratio.

+Amino acid digestibility is preferably scored using humans.
+If humans are not available, determination in growing pigs or growing rats are acceptable.
+For measurement in humans, a minimally invasive dual-tracer method has been developed for the DIAAS method.

 Reference pattern

 Amino acid requirements were determined in two parts.
 The amino acid distribution of breast milk was used for the 0 to 6 month age range, and existing amino acid data was used for older ages after adjustment for digestibility.
 The reference amino acid requirements are presented below.